Skip to main content

 DIS is responsible for verifying that foreign national scientists at NIH are lawfully admitted to the United States and authorized to participate in proposed research activities.

 DIS requires a case for all foreign national scientists in the NIH Visiting Program.
 To initiate or extend a foreign national scientist's time at NIH, administrative staff must follow the relevant DIS checklist to submit a case, also known as a package or request, for DIS processing and approval.
 DIS requires a case even if the scientist is already inside of the United States with valid work authorization.
-The IC must also submit a case to DIS to change a scientist's current designation (e.g. Research Fellow promotion to Staff Scientist, Special Volunteer to Visiting Fellow, etc.).
+The ICO must also submit a case to DIS to change a scientist's current designation (e.g. Research Fellow promotion to Staff Scientist, Special Volunteer to Visiting Fellow, etc.).
 Please remember that a change in funding source(s) will usually require a change in the scientist's designation.
 DIS approval of a case is required before the change can occur.

 When Not to Send a Case to DIS: